SilverZef/updsys-linux-auto-updater/README.md

 **2) LogDisplay.cpp**:

-This program displays the 'Progress: ' section by continuosly reading from Log.txt file and writing any updates to the screen.
+This program displays the 'Progress: ' section by continuosly reading from the update records and writing any updates to the screen.

 This has the following functions: